-The tax-free allowance amounts to a maximum of 13% of the profit; it is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax allowance.
+The tax-free allowance is made up of a basic tax allowance for profits of up to EUR 30,000 and beyond that of an investment-based tax-free allowance.

 Analogous to the solidarity levy on special payments of upper-tier employees, the amount of the investment-based tax allowance is limited from 2013 onwards through scaled percentages: